PPTArena: A Benchmark for PowerPoint Editing: PPTPilot Implementation Details

 \subsection{Skill Router and Editing Pipeline}

 \mypar{Skill Router.} Different PPTs might require different kinds of edits.
 To tackle this, we first implement a lightweight router.
-This router is a small, fast LLM such as GPT-5 nano or Gemini 2.5-flash.
+This router is a small, fast LLM such as GPT-5 nano or Gemini 3.0-flash.
 The router takes in the prompt and a high-level JSON summary of the PPT and then decides: (1) whether to route the editing to direct XML editing or programmatic editing; (2) which slides are the editing target required for the VLMs to operate on.
 In our prompts, we use in-context examples to provide guidance and reference for the router.
 For example, editing content across many slides, \emph{e.g.}, more than 5, is better for programmatic editing, while visual contents, structures, and layouts are better suited for XML edits for better fidelity.
+Empirically, across all PPTArena edits the router dispatches $66\%$ of queries to the programmatic (\texttt{python-pptx}) path and $34\%$ to the direct XML path , reflecting that bulk, content-centric operations dominate real-world decks while a substantial minority of edits demand the fine-grained structural control of the XML path.

 \mypar{Direct XML Editing.} If the router chooses to tackle the task using XML patching, the LLM digests the XML structure, JSON summary, and prompts, then returns which XML files and patches to edit.
 Such information is further provided to a stronger reasoning model to refine and produce the final changes.